edenmulugeta1/loveboat/README.md

 # loveboat
-A simp;e demo repo for class
+A simple demo repo for class